oneapi-src/oneDNN/doc/primitives/batch_normalization.md

    the #dnnl_use_global_stats flag.
 For the backward propagation, the mean and variance are always input parameters.

-3. The memory format and data type for `src` and `dst` are assumed to be the same, and in the API they are typically referred to as `data` (e.g., see `data_desc` in dnnl::batch_normalization_forward::desc::desc()).
-The same is true for `diff_src` and `diff_dst`.
-The corresponding memory descriptors are referred to as `diff_data_desc`.

-4. Both forward and backward propagation support in-place operations, meaning that \src can be used as input and output for forward propagation, and
+3. Both forward and backward propagation support in-place operations, meaning that \src can be used as input and output for forward propagation, and
    \diffdst can be used as input and output for backward propagation.
 In case of an in-place operation, the original data will be overwritten.
 Note, however, that backward propagation requires original \src, hence the corresponding forward propagation should not be performed in-place.

-5. As mentioned above, the batch normalization primitive can be fused with binary addition and ReLU activation (#dnnl_fuse_norm_add_relu).
+4. As mentioned above, the batch normalization primitive can be fused with binary addition and ReLU activation (#dnnl_fuse_norm_add_relu).
    In this case:
-   - on the forward propagation the primitive has one additional input, `src_1`, that should have memory descriptor equal to primitive `data_desc` memory descriptor.
+   - on the forward propagation the primitive has one additional input, `src_1`, that should have memory descriptor equal to primitive `dst_desc` memory descriptor.
-   - on the backward propagation the primitive has one additional output, `diffsrc_1`, that should have memory descriptor equal to primitive `diff_data_desc` memory descriptor.
+   - on the backward propagation the primitive has one additional output, `diffsrc_1`, that should have memory descriptor equal to primitive `diff_dst_desc` memory descriptor.

-6. As mentioned above, the batch normalization primitive can be fused with ReLU activation (#dnnl_fuse_norm_relu) or binary addition and ReLU activation (#dnnl_fuse_norm_add_relu) even in the training mode.
+5. As mentioned above, the batch normalization primitive can be fused with ReLU activation (#dnnl_fuse_norm_relu) or binary addition and ReLU activation (#dnnl_fuse_norm_add_relu) even in the training mode.
 In this case, on the forward propagation the primitive has one additional output, `workspace`, that